HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 ## Introduction

 The open web is vast, linkable, and interoperable by design.
-The ability to grab someone else’s complex library and use it on your site with a single `<link>` or `<script>` element has supercharged developers’ productivity and enabled awesome new web experiences.
+The ability to grab someone else's complex library and use it on your site with a single `<link>` or `<script>` element has supercharged developers' productivity and enabled awesome new web experiences.
 On the flip side, the immense popularity of a select few third-party providers raises important performance, privacy, and security concerns.
 This chapter examines the prevalence and impact of third-party code on the web in 2019, the usage patterns that lead to the popularity of third-party solutions, and potential repercussions for the future of web experiences.

 ## Definitions

-### “Third Party”
+### "Third Party"

 A third party is an entity outside the primary site-user relationship, i.e. the aspects of the site not directly within the control of the site owner but present with their approval.
 For example, the Google Analytics script is an example of a common third-party resource.

-Third-party resources are...
+Third-party resources are:

 - Hosted on a _shared_ and _public_ origin
 - Widely used by a variety of sites